demialli/snake-game/README.md

 it's very very simple ik but it would've been stupider if i'd continued with my original idea for it instead of just watching the walkthrough loll

-okay have fun
+okay have fun ^^

 idk how writing scores to the textfiles will work on here

-idrk how github works tbh but ehhhh we MOVEEE🤑🤑🤑👅
+acc idrk how github works tbh but ehhhh we MOVEEE🤑🤑🤑👅